Electron7-7/graphx/src/theatres/docs/graphxtheatre_syntax_documentation.md

 1. The first line will name the Theatre and must always be included.
 2. Class & Theatre names can include whitespace, but that can complicate things and potentially introduce errors depending on how I write the syntax reader, so use whitespace at your own risk.
 I recommend not using whitespace.
 3. After the Theatre line, you're free to start creating Devices and Actors; however, keep in mind that their order is important!
 If you need to reference an object, it has to have already been created first!
 Here's an example of what I mean:
+This works because "Doom_Shiny" was already created before "Cube" was:
 ```
 Material (Doom_Shiny)
 {